boltops-tools/pipedream/docs/_docs/conventions.md

 The pipeline is named `demo`.
 You can override this easily by providing a pipeline name.

-    cd deploy my-pipeline # explicitly use my-pipeline as pipeline name
+    pipe deploy my-pipeline # explicitly use my-pipeline as pipeline name

 The pipeline is named `my-pipeline`